amroes/byebyeAV/README.md

-# ByeByeAV.exe - Simple Antivirus Evasion Tool
+# ByeByeAV.exe - Advanced Antivirus Evasion Tool

-A basic antivirus evasion tool that uses process hollowing and XOR encryption to bypass detection.
+A n Advanced antivirus evasion tool that uses process hollowing on dllhost.exe and XOR encryption to bypass detection.
+Bypassed Latest versions of Kaspersky, Sophos and Windows Defender.

 ## How It Works